laminas/laminas-mvc/docs/book/quick-start.md

 ## Install the Laminas MVC Skeleton Application

-An easy way to get started is to install the skeleton application via Composer.
+The recommended way to get started is to install the skeleton application via Composer.

 If you have not yet done so, [install Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
 Once you have, use the `create-project` command to create a new application: